CERN/CAiMIRA/README.md

 Then, right click on `cara/docs/_build/html/index.html` and select `Open with` your preferred web browser.

-### Running the CARA Expert-App app in development mode
+### Running the CAiMIRA Expert-App app in development mode

 ```
 voila cara/apps/expert/cara.ipynb --port=8080